MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 ## Overview

 In Mesh, most scene properties are by default automatically shared across all clients connected to the same room.
-For example, a scene object's Transform position and rotation, a Component's enabled state, or a TextMeshPro's text.
+For example, a scene object's Transform position and rotation, a component's enabled state, or a TextMeshPro's text.

-As a rule of thumb, component properties that have simple scalar types (Boolean, Integer, Float, or String) are automatically shared by default.
+As a rule of thumb, component properties that have simple scalar types (*Boolean*, *Integer*, *Float*, or *String*) are automatically shared by default.
 Collection types (lists and sets) and scene object references aren't shared.

 Visual script nodes that access or modify properties in Mesh are tagged with a label that indicates if they're "Shared by all clients" or "Local to this client":

 ![______________](../../../../media/mesh-scripting/vs-best-practices/001-node-labels.png)

-Script Object variables are shared by default as well if you've declared them with a simple scalar type (*Boolean*, *Integer*, *Float*, or *String*):
+Script *Object* variables are shared by default as well if you've declared them with a simple scalar type (*Boolean*, *Integer*, *Float*, or *String*):

 ![______________](../../../../media/mesh-scripting/vs-best-practices/002-script-variable.png)